 If moss is a problem, you can try removing it using a soft-bristled scrub brush after wetting the shingle down with water first.
 Try to work gently and avoid scraping or any forceful movements to help keep the granules intact.
 Again, you also want to avoid using a power washer to remove moss.

-If algae and moss is overwhelming and you’re not up to the task of removing them, you may want to consider getting a new roof installed.
+If algae and moss are overwhelming and you’re not up to the task of removing them, you may want to consider installing a new roof.

 Your roof’s valleys help guide rainfall and melted snow into the gutters where it can safely drain without damaging your home.
 If the valleys are missing shingles it can lead to leaks inside the home.
-This is definitely a sign to think about having the roof redone.
+It’s definitely time to think about replacing your roof.

 This sign may be the most obvious and serious one; if you can see daylight streaming into your attic, you should contact a professional roofing company as soon as possible to find out about getting a new roof.

 All of the above signs indicate your roof may be nearing the end of its lifespan.
-The longer you wait to have your roof inspected, the more likely damage may occur to the internal structure of your home and even your living spaces.
+The longer you wait to inspect your roof, the more likely damage may occur to framing and living spaces.

 Don’t delay if you think you need a new roof.
-Here at Aspen Roofing and Exteriors we are happy to inspect and provide a free estimate to Denver and Dallas area homeowners who are interested in receiving a new roof.
-Contact us today to learn more!
+At Aspen Roofing and Exteriors, we’re happy to provide free inspections and estimates to homeowners interested in replacing roofs.
+If you’re in Denver, Colorado Springs, or Dallas contact us today to learn more!